Eastern German Christmas Markets – the best and most underrated Christmas Markets of Germany

 And its Christmas Market is decent and definitely not overrun by hordes of visitors.
 This might be the choice if you are with kids or elderly people and don’t want a lot of action.
 A modern underground station right under the market square means you get there super easily – even directly from the airport!
 The market with the historic City Hall in its centre isn’t too shabby, offering a good mixture of the usual German Christmas market giftware, Ore Mountain arts and crafts, pleasant decorations and some themed “villages” within the large Christmas Market that occupies the pedestrian city centre.

-The Leipzigers haven’t been too good updating their English language tourist web sites.
-At present, their Weihnachtsmarkt page is available in German only and states that the Christmas market is open from 22 November to 23 December 2022.
+The Leipzigers haven’t been too good updating their English language tourist websites.
+At present, their Weihnachtsmarkt page is available in German only and states that the Christmas market is open from 28 November to 23 December 2022.
+However, Leipzig is often overlooked by tourists but is a lively fairly large city with a world-class art museum, pioneering Zoological Garden and a very pleasant cafe and restaurant scene.

 Where to stay in Leipzig

 After praising Leipzig in the highest tones, I was quite disappointed to find that there was very little good accommodation at reasonable prices to be found right now.
-Maybe I am so biased by growing up there and a trip to the old Interhotel Merkur (now the Westin) and Hotel International (now Fuerstenhof) were such highlights of my childhood.
+Maybe I am so biased by growing up there, and taking trips to the old Interhotel Merkur (now the Westin) and Hotel International (now Fuerstenhof) were such highlights of my childhood, I vie wthe Leipzig hotels through rose tinted specs.
+However… I have a few recommendations.

 Starting with “clean place, reasonably priced”, the Hotel zur Alten Stadtkellerei is a pleasant hotel in a working historic winery (the vineyards are in the Saale-UNstrut region) in a pretty cool Northern suburb.
 Tram at the doorstep, nice renovated stunning building, clean rooms in rather German-style colour schemes – think 2000’s show home.
 But at 70 Euro a night, who will care about a purple or lime green throw?
 Also… you can sample the wines from the much, much underrates Saale-UNstrut region right in their own cellars.